You may have landed on this page for two good reasons:

 - You are at a crossroads in life where you are expected to choose a fulfilling and successful career path, and you need help to make the right choice.

-- As an ESFP personality type, according to the MBTI personality test, you want to find out what career would align best with your preferences.
+- As an ESFP personality type, according to the 16 personalities test, you want to find out what career would align best with your preferences.

 Whatever your reason for reading this article may be, we hope that, in the end, you will have a clearer picture of what the best careers for ESFP personality type are.
 In this way, you can make the career choice that best suits your personality, or help someone else to do so.

 As you may already know, ESFP preferences are Extraverted, Sensing, Feeling, and Perceiving.
 As a result of these preferences, ESFP personalities are people-centered, in tune with other people’s feelings, empathetic, and practical.
 They seek to have fun, please other people, and learn from new experiences.
 ESFPs are known as caring people eager to help others, and they especially enjoy tackling problems with their practical perspective.
 This extroverted and optimistic personality type also possesses high aesthetic standards, which are often reflected in their fashion style and interior design.

 The ESFP personality type is also known as the Entertainer, due to their need to be in the center of attention and to help everyone around them feel appreciated and confident.
 As extroverts, they tend to be surrounded by people and strive to enjoy themselves in everything they do.
 These may be decisive ESFP strengths when choosing the most rewarding career paths and best jobs for ESFP.

 On the other hand, as Perceiving people led by feelings, ESFPs may tend to have poor organizational skills since they don’t prefer strict structures or routines.
 Also, they may get easily distracted when presented with several different choices at the same time, or when they are bored.